ComputationalBiologyLab/PC_VariantCalling/README.md

 Script used to calculate coverage for each sample data type

 **VCF_intersection_script.sh and venn.py**
 Scripts used to conclude intersecting variants across variant callers, data types, and both. ```venn.py``` was used to visualize these intersections in Venn diagrams.

+## VCF_files
+This directory contains the VCF files of common SNPs and INDELs across variant callers and data types.
+It also contains unique SNPs and INDELs according to the variant caller (HC: HaplotypeCaller, DV: DeepVariant)